BrightspaceUI/core/components/list/README.md

 * **Ctrl+End** moves to the last item of the last row
 * **Space** and **Enter** simulate a click on the focused item

+**Note about actions:** Actions must be placed in the `actions` slot.
+The grid does not support actions/focusable items that are placed in the content area.
+The list item currently only supports navigation with `href` as the content action.

 ## d2l-list-item

 The `d2l-list-item` provides the appropriate `listitem` semantics for children within a list.
 It also provides some basic layout, breakpoints for responsiveness, a link for navigation, and selection.